foodfight/showz/scripts/episode-x-release-engineering-for-n00bs.md

 Outline/Questions
 -----------------

 * let's define release/build engineering.
-What are the steps?
+What are the components?
 * What is semantic versioning?
 Are there other versioning schemes to consider?
 * Why are there so many build tools, isn't `make` enough? why do we need ant, gradle, maven, rake, etc.?
 Do you use many tools w/in the same project?
 * What options are out there for continuous integration systems?
 There must be more that jenkins.
 What are the pros and cons of each?
 * Is there anything worth learning besides git?
 Are there particular advantages that perforce, svn, or mercurial have over it?
+* How might different git branching workflows relate to release engineering? tagging?
+* What is backporting?
 * How do you handle versioning and storage of large media files or many media files?
 * How do you handle deployments?
 What are the different common strategies?
 * What is an artifact repository?
 What are some examples? (nexus, artifactory)